 Develop a personal framework for responding to protective withdrawal in your own relationships — distinguishing it from cruelty, building a path forward, and holding both truth and hope.

 Dr. Quinones brings over 20 years of clinical experience at the intersection of trauma science and relationship recovery.
-Licensed in two states and the author of 30+ published works, she has guided hundreds of survivors through the most disorienting relational experiences — including the withdrawal of protection they depended on.
+Licensed in two states and a curriculum developer, she has guided hundreds of survivors through the most disorienting relational experiences — including the withdrawal of protection they depended on.
 Her work insists that healing requires naming what actually happened, and that consequence is not cruelty.

 Each week builds on the last — from understanding what protective withdrawal is, through the cycles that produce it, to processing your own experience and building a framework for moving forward.